haugene/docker-transmission-openvpn/docs/building-blocks.md

 The up script will be called with a number of parameters from OpenVPN, and among them is the IP of the tunnel interface.
 This IP is the one we've been assigned by DHCP from the OpenVPN server we're connecting to.
-We use this value to override Transmissions bind address, so we'll only listen for traffic from peers on the VPN interface.
+We use this value to override Transmission’s bind address, so we'll only listen for traffic from peers on the VPN interface.

-The startup script checks to see if one of the [alternative web ui's](config-options.md#alternative_web_uis) should be used for Transmission.
+The startup script checks to see if one of the [alternative web UIs](config-options.md#alternative_web_uis) should be used for Transmission.
 It also sets up the user that Transmission should be run as, based on the PUID and PGID passed by the user along with selecting preferred logging output and a few other tweaks.

-Before starting Transmission we also need to see if there are any settings that should be overridden.
+Before starting Transmission we also need to see if any settings should be overridden.
 One example of this is binding Transmission to the IP we've gotten from our VPN provider.
 Here we check if we find any environment variables that match a setting that we also see in settings.json.
 This is described in the [config section](config-options/#transmission_configuration_options).